Aug23Dec25/TIE-GIT/README.md

-# TIE-GIT
+# TIE-GIT Git Course

-This repository is worth more than 3 credits
+This repository is designated for the TIE-GIT Git course in the fall semester of 2023 at Tampere University.